Updated: Mar 28

 As a company, we always want to be one step ahead when it comes to innovating our products.
 To do that, and do it right, we need to understand the problems the world is facing and where we can make the greatest impact.
 That is how eliminating food waste from the landfill became our obsession.

-Not only is food waste a waste of money, it’s also one of the main sources of greenhouse gases when food ends up in landfill, which inevitably, it does.
+Why should we care?
+Not only is food waste a waste of money, but it’s also one of the main sources of greenhouse gases when food ends up in landfills, which inevitably, but it also does.

 According to the David Suzuki Foundation, about 20% of Canada’s methane emissions (a potent greenhouse gas) come from landfills.